Paraphraser/PiBuilder/README.md

 * `DOCKER_COMPOSE_VERSION` is the version of docker-compose to be installed.
 See the [releases page](https://github.com/docker/compose/releases) for current version numbers.
 Unfortunately, it is not yet possible to use a generic value like "native".
 Also note that version numbers begin with the letter "v".
 In other words, "v2.4.1" is correct while "2.4.1" will fail.
 * `DOCKER_COMPOSE_ARCHITECTURE`.
 Valid values are `armv7` and `aarch64`.
 [Script 04](#docScript04) chooses `aarch64` if the full 64-bit OS is running, `armv7` otherwise.
 In essence, if the Raspberry Pi is running a version of Raspberry Pi OS which is *capable* of running in 32-bit user mode, [Script 04](#docScript04) will choose `armv7` irrespective of whether the kernel is running in 32- or 64-bit mode.
 This variable lets you override that behaviour and force the choice.
-* `HOME_ASSISTANT_SUPERVISED_INSTALL` to `true` if you want the "supervised" version of Home Assistant to be installed.
-With PiBuilder+IOTstack you have the choice of:

-	- The supervised installation (a set of Docker containers managed outside of IOTstack); or
-	- A standalone `home_assistant` container selectable from the IOTstack menu "Build Stack" option.

-	You can't have both.
-The standalone container can be installed at any point in your IOTstack journey.
-Conversely, the supervised installation must be installed at system build time.
-You can't (easily) change your mind later so please make the decision now and choose wisely.

-	Note:

-	* The IOTstack menu also has a "native install" for hass.io.
-The script that option relies upon is currently broken (upstream of IOTstack).
-PiBuilder is the replacement.

-* `HOME_ASSISTANT_AGENT_RELEASE` lets you choose the version number of the Supervised Home Assistant agent.
-See the [releases](https://github.com/home-assistant/os-agent/releases/latest) page.
 * `SQLITEYEAR` and `SQLITEVERSION` let you choose the values which govern the version of SQLite that is installed, if you run the optional [Script 06](#docScript06).
 See the [releases](https://www.sqlite.org/download.html) page.

 ##### <a name="perHostConfigOptions"> per-host PiBuilder installation options </a>